-It’s probably easy to believe I was not excited about the prospect of flying long haul to Australia from the U.K. with a 10 month old baby.
-In fact, I was so anxious, I nearly cancelled the trip.
+It’s probably easy to believe I was not excited about the prospect of flying long haul to Australia from the U.K. with a 10-month-old baby.
+In fact, I was so anxious, I nearly canceled the trip.
 But I’m so glad I didn’t.
 It wasn’t a complete barrel of laughs, but a long-haul flight with a baby wasn’t as hard as I thought it would be.

-Here’s my experience of flying with my son; what worked, what’s definitely did not and what I’d recommend to other moms
+Here’s my experience of flying for 20 hours with my son; what worked, what’s definitely did not and what I’d recommend to other moms.

 1. Choose Your Flight Carefully

 Some airlines have a good reputation for accommodating young children and if they work with your route and budget, choosing them can make a big difference.
 Emirates, Singapore Airlines and Qantas are known to be pretty good, and all have bassinets available on bulkhead seats.

 Tip: Even if your little one is too big for the bassinets, it’s worth requesting those bulkhead seats for the extra space.

 Once babies are asleep they tend to stay asleep for a while, especially after all the stimulation of the airplane’s new environment.
 So it can help to book a flight that maximizes your night.

 We also looked into less popular times and alternative airports thinking we might have more space to spread out if the flight wasn’t booked-out.